 The graduate certificate in computational science and engineering is only open to Princeton University graduate students who are currently enrolled.
 It is designed to recognize the achievements of students who have undertaken comprehensive training in these topics, both through formal coursework and through research in their subject area.

 The certificate program was originally proposed and designed to be part of the Program in Integrative Information, Computer and Application Sciences (PICASso) by Professor J.P.
 Singh, with the resources required to administer the program now provided by the Princeton Institute for Computational Science and Engineering (PICSciE).

-In February 2021, the graduate certificate has been approved by the Graduate School as a formal credential and will appear in the students' records starting with degrees being conferred in June 2021.
+In February 2021, the graduate certificate was approved by the Graduate School as a formal credential and will appear in the student's records starting with degrees being conferred in June 2021.